-Purple Row Interviews Hall of Famer Tony Gwynn
+Purple Row interviews Hall of Famer Tony Gwynn

-Through a promotion sponsored by Pepsi Max, Purple Row was granted an ten-minute interview with former San Diego Padre Tony Gwynn.
-Gwynn, who retired following the 2001 season after posting a career 132 wRC+ (including never having a season below 100 - full or otherwise) and accumulating a lifetime 67.9 WAR, was a first-ballot Hall of Famer who garnered 97.5 percent of total votes.
-Tony will be in Cooperstown this Sunday for this year's induction ceremonies, which include Roberto Alomar, Bert Blyleven, and Pat Gillick.
+Through a promotion sponsored by Pepsi Max, Purple Row was granted an 10-minute interview with former San Diego Padre Tony Gwynn.
+Gwynn, who retired following the 2001 season after posting a career 132 wRC+ (including never having a season below 100 -- full or otherwise) and accumulating a lifetime 67.9 WAR, was a first-ballot Hall of Famer who garnered 97.5 percent of total votes.
+He will be in Cooperstown this Sunday for this year's induction ceremonies, which include Roberto Alomar, Bert Blyleven, and Pat Gillick.
 Sincere thanks to Tony (who was as classy of a guy as I possibly could have talked to), Pepsi Max, and Jeff Aberle (who passed the interview opportunity along to me).

 Bryan Kilpatrick: Hi Tony, how are you doing this morning?